 - No student shall be permitted off the bus except at the designated stop.

-- A violation of a safety measure, i.e., turning off warning lights when bus is stopped, opening emergency exit, or any action which endangers the bus and/or passengers, is an automatic suspension of up to 10 days.
+- A violation of a safety measure, i.e., turning off warning lights when the bus is stopped, opening an emergency exit, or any action which endangers the bus and/or passengers is an automatic suspension of up to 10 days.
 The Transportation Supervisor, in consultation with the bus driver, shall make a recommendation to the principal.

 - The first incident of misconduct, other than violation of a safety measure, shall result in the student receiving a notice of warning from the bus driver.
 A copy of this notice will also be given to the principal.